 We wanted a house ink.
 We wanted it to be original.
 The only way to achieve this was to mix it ourselves.
 It is messy but worth it.
 We have written every address label and signed every document for many years using nothing but this dark teal ink.
 Fish guts is a totally inaccurate description of the colour unless you’re talking about rotten old swim bladders.

-The case of this Beater B1 watch is Titanium that has been painstakingly finished by hand.
-The case is prepared, bead blasted, ultrasonically cleaned, then placed in a kiln at around 500 degrees Celcius. we allow it to air dry and then it is cleaned again.
+The case of this Beater B1 watch, the precursor to the Bronze Beater Batch 2, is titanium that has been painstakingly finished by hand.
+The case is prepared, bead blasted, ultrasonically cleaned, then placed in a kiln at around 500 degrees Celcius.
+We allow it to air dry and then it is cleaned again.
 This slow change from grey to vivid blue is a unique finish in the watch industry and is incredibly beautiful.
-Part of the reason we stopped making this watch was because of how expensive it became to make, the case bluing contributed to that.
+Part of the reason we stopped making this watch was because of how expensive it became to make and the case bluing contributed to that.

 This logo was influenced by classic mid-century design.
 Having taken the Beam-of-Light logo apart and reassembling it back to front, the fat ends of the wedges now touch and it has been flipped 90 degrees.
 The negative space between the diamonds now forms the original logo shape.
 This is used to replace the SWC roundel logo that was a little too close to the GWR (Great Western Railway) monogram.
 This device is also made up of six separate pips and is used occasionally for our The Six Pips (TSP) newsletter.